 Beautiful bouquets of flowers

-Beautiful bouquets of flowers from the florist oft come wrapped in single-use plastic; is there an alternative?
+Beautiful bouquets of flowers oft come wrapped in single-use plastic; is there an alternative?

 Does she think that he’s cheap?
 He simply cannot afford a decent bouquet.
 Or is she contemplating that when she says “I do” she is always going to be getting second best?
 It is definitely time to start looking for someone who thinks more highly of her.